wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Next steps
 ----------

-The Wazuh server installation is now complete and you can proceed with :doc:`../wazuh-dashboard/step-by-step`.
+The Wazuh server installation is now complete, and you can proceed with :doc:`../wazuh-dashboard/step-by-step`.

 If you want to uninstall the Wazuh server, see :ref:`uninstall_server`.